clelidm/MinCompSpin_ExhaustiveSearch/README.md

 ### Exhaustive search for the best MCM:

-Three functions are available to perform an exhaustive search for the best MCM:
+Three functions are available to perform an exhaustive search for the best MCM (i.e., the MCM with the largest log-evidence `logE`):

  - **Function 1:** The function **`MCM_GivenRank_r`** compares all the MCMs of rank `r`, based on the `r` first elements of the new basis (i.e., the basis used to build Kset).
 The total number of these models is given by the Bell number of `r`, denoted `Bell(r)`.
 See declaration:
  >        map<uint32_t, uint32_t> MCM_GivenRank_r(map<uint32_t, unsigned int > Kset, unsigned int N, double *LogE_best, unsigned int r=n, bool print_bool=false)